01386 833050

 Cheekpieces

-All English bridles have two cheek pieces, one on either side.
-They play a crucial role because they connect to the horse’s bit and regulate the amount of communication the rider has with the horse.
-It is important that the cheek pieces have plenty of length adjustment up or down, to ensure the bit is sitting in the right position in the horse’s mouth.
 You may find you need a different size of cheekpiece compared to the rest of the bridle.
 Many mass produced bridles come with standard-size cheekpieces and this can be a problem, if your horse or pony requires longer or shorter ones.
-Fortunately on all Pink Equine bespoke bridles, we are happy to mix and match pieces to ensure the best-fitting bridle for your horse or pony.
+Fortunately on all Pink Equine bespoke bridles, we are happy to mix and match parts of a bridle to ensure the best-fitting bridle for your horse or pony.

 Buckle Cheekpieces